nrennie/rss-lshtm-data-viz-seminar/README.md

 ### Details

-* Location: London School of Hygiene and Tropical Medicine
+* Location: London School of Hygiene and Tropical Medicine (and Zoom)
 * Date: 11 April 2024 (16:00)
 * Speakers: Brian Tarran and Nicola Rennie